Saturday, June 14, 2025

 • Snack on air-popped popcorn or whole-grain cereal

 Start by making small changes.
-Try replacing one refined grain product a day, like oatmeal instead of sugary cereal.
+Try replacing one refined grain product daily, like oatmeal, with sugary cereal.
 This can help you make better food choices for weight management.

 Your body will get sustained energy, and you’ll feel less hungry for empty calories.